University station

 - Queen Elizabeth Hospital

-This will help support the local economy.
-The station will have more capacity and better facilities.
-It will be much easier to use.
+The new state-of-the-art station buildings provide more capacity and better facilities.
+It is much easier to use and navigate.

 - space for an NHS facility

-It will be easier to get in and out of the station because of new entrances and exits.
-There will also be a new pedestrian bridge over the canal.
-This will provide direct access to the University of Birmingham campus.
-Passengers will also be able to get to the station from the canal towpath.
+New entrances and exits make it much easier to get in and out of the station.
+There is also a new pedestrian bridge over the canal which provides direct access to the University of Birmingham.
+Passengers are also able to get to the station from the canal towpath.

 - full-length canopies on the platforms to protect passengers from the weather

-The new station will encourage more people to use the trains instead of driving.
+The new station is encouraging more people to use the rail network instead of driving, reducing congestion on the road network.

 Our partners